altruios/namshubettulpa/public/namshubettuple/restructuring.md

 *Martha repeated the gesture.*
 *Flanagan nodded, then left the threshold.*
 ~Martha let out a sigh~
-`"what just happened?"`
+`"What just happened?"`
 "verification code: ..."
-`"and"`
+`"And"`
-"and I could prove he knew me... which is good..."
+"And I could prove he knew me...
+Which is good..."
 *Martha looked at him.*
 "But your name was gone..."
 "More like we all perceive that it's gone - because that reference to me is just... gone."